Fairfax Truck Accident Attorney

 - Fatigue: While there are regulations in place requiring drivers to rest a certain amount of time, accidents still occur.
 Fatigue causes drivers to fall asleep at the wheel or have slower reaction times.

-- Driving while intoxicated: Driving a large truck can be very dangerous if the driver is under the influence of drugs and alcohol.
+- Driving while intoxicated: Driving large trucks like delivery trucks or commercial trucks can be very dangerous if the driver is under the influence of drugs and alcohol.
 The intoxication can cause them to veer into the wrong lane and have slower reaction times.

 - Distracted driving: Truck drivers may be distracted by texting or talking on their cell phones.